helm/charts/stable/suitecrm/README.md

 The [Bitnami SuiteCRM](https://github.com/bitnami/bitnami-docker-suitecrm) image stores the SuiteCRM data and configurations at the `/bitnami/suitecrm` path of the container.

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
-See the [Configuration](#configuration) section to configure the PVC or to disable persistence.
+See the [Parameters](#parameters) section to configure the PVC or to disable persistence.

 ## Upgrading

+### 8.0.0

+Helm performs a lookup for the object based on its group (apps), version (v1), and kind (Deployment).
+Also known as its GroupVersionKind, or GVK.
+Changing the GVK is considered a compatibility breaker from Kubernetes' point of view, so you cannot "upgrade" those objects to the new GVK in-place.
+Earlier versions of Helm 3 did not perform the lookup correctly which has since been fixed to match the spec.

+In https://github.com/helm/charts/pull/17310 the `apiVersion` of the deployment resources was updated to `apps/v1` in tune with the api's deprecated, resulting in compatibility breakage.

+This major version signifies this change.

 ### To 3.0.0